Burundi votes Wednesday in presidential election despite coronavirus outbreak

-The two main candidates for Wednesday’s contest are the spokesman for Nkurunziza’s ruling party, Evariste Ndayishimiye, and a perennial opposition figure, Agathon Rwasa.
+The two main candidates for Wednesday’s contest are the secretary general of Nkurunziza’s ruling party, Evariste Ndayishimiye, and a perennial opposition figure, Agathon Rwasa.

-Nkurunziza, Ndayishimiye and Rwasa were all rebel leaders during the 1993-2005 civil war and come from the Hutu majority group.
+Nkurunziza, Ndayishimiye and Rwasa were all rebel leaders during the civil war from 1993 to 2005 and come from the Hutu majority group.
 Both Ndayishimiye and Rwasa have assured their supporters of victory, setting the stage for street protests in the likely event that Rwasa is not announced the winner.

-The ruling party has garnered support through social welfare schemes, such as free maternal care, but has also been accused by human rights groups of regularly intimidating people into voting for them and using mass arrests to silence anti-government voices.
+The ruling party has garnered support through social welfare programs, such as free maternal care, but has also been accused by human rights groups of regularly intimidating people into voting for them and using mass arrests to silence anti-government voices.
 The country’s economy is practically nonexistent, and more than 90 percent of its people rely on subsistence farming, leaving them susceptible to climate shocks.

-“The Burundian people are determined to shape Burundi anew,” said Rwasa in a phone interview.
-“Our agitation is embarrassing the dictatorial system which relies on harsh measures as if we were in a state of emergency.
+“The Burundian people are determined to shape Burundi anew,” Rwasa said in a phone interview.
+“Our agitation is embarrassing the dictatorial system, which relies on harsh measures as if we were in a state of emergency.
 Despite this negative attitude and all ill treatments, we hope to get the big victory.”

-More than 140 members of Rwasa’s party have been arrested since campaigning began on April 27, according to SOS Medias Burundi, a group of independent journalists.
+More than 140 members of Rwasa’s party have been arrested since campaigning began on April 27, according to SOS Médias Burundi, a group of independent journalists.

 Most foreign media outlets have been barred from reporting inside Burundi.
 Last Thursday, the government expelled a team of experts and the country’s World Health Organization representative after he raised concerns about large election rallies.